chaoshades/rmvx-ebjb-menu/README.md

 ### Instruction for usage

-All of the configuration available are within the `PARTY_CONFIG` module.
+All of the configuration available are within the `MENU_CONFIG` module.

 ## Contributing